Natural Resources Canada (NRCan) participating energy advisors

 - Residential heating, ventilation and air conditioning systems

 - Building science (including the principles of the “house as a system”)

 - Basic arithmetic and geometry, computers skills, and

 Canadian homeowners are becoming more aware about energy use in their homes and ways to save on utility bills and incorporate responsible energy use into their lifestyle.
 Builders who want to keep a marketing edge are tailoring their designs to accommodate buyers who are in the market for energy-efficient homes.

-NRCan has a number of initiatives to provide energy-efficiency options to homeowners and industry stakeholders.
-All homes labelled through NRCan’s housing initiatives must be verified by a registered energy advisor.
-This creates many business opportunities for energy advisors who wish to participate in NRCan’s energy efficiency housing initiatives.
+NRCan has a number of initiatives to provide energy-efficiency options to homeowners and industry stakeholders, and these homes must be evaluated by a registered energy advisor.

 - Date Modified: